Tubaher/TrackEval/Readme.md

 ### Get the the frames (images) from the video.

 1. Modify `get_frames.py` to configure the video input, the output folder for the frames and to configure the frames names.
+It is important to know that kitti track files have a name in a specific format Ex: `00_000_000000.txt` corresponding to the frame 0.

 **Note:** The name of each frame should be the same as the corresponding kitti track file.
 There is a unique kitti track file for each frame.